eric-murray/libEDM/README.md

 # libEDM
-A library that I developed for my PhD
+A library that I developed for my PhD studies